 When carried out responsibly, international volunteering is a great way to help address poverty in communities around the world.
 Volunteering can also provide opportunities for personal development as well as helping build lifelong friendships.

-Yet, the rapid growth in voluntourism means there has been a surge in projects where the wishes of overseas volunteers are prioritised over the needs of communities.
+But, there has been a surge in projects where the wishes of overseas volunteers are prioritised over the needs of communities.
 In these cases volunteers can unwittingly cause harm to the communities they aim to support.

 Responsible volunteering is not about quick-fix solutions.
 Responsible volunteering is sustainable.
 It requires long-term work as part of a bigger plan to address real needs of communities.